PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 ### Spatial Toolbox Interface
 - In order for Spatial Toolbox to work, a hardare interface needs to be added.
-'*** PTC Education team -- can we update the SpatialToolbox-Mac/Windows-Interns folders to just hold the intialize.py and functions.py and addons folders needed to make this work? ***'
+*** PTC Education team -- let's update the SpatialToolbox-Mac/Windows-Interns folders to just hold the intialize.py and functions.py and addons folders needed to make this work? ***

 #### Spike Prime interface example:
 Connect spike, use  /dev/ttyACM0 as port in /vuforia…server/addons/vuf..robotic/interfaces/Spike…/serial.js